 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-are small, flat insects that bite exposed skin while you sleep and feed on your blood.
+are small, flat insects that bite your exposed skin and feed on your blood while you sleep.
 They can spread from person to person.
 They hide in the folds and seams of bed linens, furniture cracks, and electrical outlets.
 They are common in areas of frequent travel or buildings with shared walls, such as hotels or apartments.

 Common symptoms include the following:

 You may have one or more red and swollen areas that are irritated or itch.
 These areas may appear right away or several days after you were bitten.
 The bite marks may be in a straight line or in random areas.
-They look like a mosquito or flea bite.
+They may look like mosquito or flea bites.
 You may also have swelling, fluid-filled blisters, or open sores from scratching the bites.